Xevion/processing-projects/mazes/README.md

 ## About

 Projects that generate mazes using various algorithms.
 Developed primarily in 2018-2019.
-All of these are generating simple square mazes, just using different algorithms and occaisionally a little twist.
+All of these are generating simple square mazes, just using different algorithms and occasionally a little twist.
+Original sketch names have been preserved.

 ## Sketches